 Recommended Read: 12 Tips to Prevent Last Minute Changes at Your Event

 So now you’re aware of the reasons why using a project management tool will help you and your stress levels.
 The task is not to find the best project management software for your meeting or event, but to find the best software for you and your team, whether it is installed or cloud-based (SaaS).

 Here are the key criteria to consider:

 - The ability to manage all aspects of your project

 - Forecasting, budget, to-do list, task management etc.

 - Offers analysis and reports

 - Sharing documents, sending out notifications, automated follow-ups

 Once you’ve determined your must-have and nice-to-have features, figure out how much you want to spend.
 Cost also plays a determining factor when selecting the most suitable platform.
 Will a free solution work for you?
 Can you use a tool that includes is paid on a subscription basis?
 Or do you need a solution that has a monthly fee per user?
 Your organization’s needs will be unique.

-Consider whether you want to commit to a long-term solution that you have to update manually or a pay-as-you-go option that updates dynamically.
+Consider whether you want to commit to a long-term event planning process solution that you have to update manually or a pay-as-you-go option that updates dynamically.
 Upon answering these questions, you’ll start to narrow down and compare what’s available.
 Know that the terminology for features isn’t consistent throughout the event industry (ie. communication tools can refer to an in-project alert or sending an email, etc.)